sharu725/cards/_drafts/how-to-define-the-optimal-number-of-clusters-for-kmeans.md

 - docker hub

 ---
+One of the most famous methods to find clusters in data in an unsupervised way is using KMeans.
+But what do we do when we have absolutely no idea how many clusters the data is going to form?
+We can't just guess.

+Discovering the number of clusters is a challenge especially when we are dealing with unsupervised machine learning and clustering algorithms.
+To solve the issue of "how many clusters should I choose" there's a method known as the Elbow Method.

+The idea is pretty basic: define the optimal amount of clusters that can be found even though we don't know the answer in advance.
+Seems like magic, doesn't it?
+But I promise you it isn't.

 So to begin, we need data!
 We will use the Iris dataset.
 There's a genre of flowers called Iris, it is a group of around 300 flower species with different petal and sepal sizes.
 Biological curiosity aside, the dataset is used to demonstrate how machine learning  and clustering algorithms work a lot.
 I mean A LOT!